 Supplements to help with hair loss

 In the meantime, these are some supplements recommended by experts for you postpartum.
-They can help your mane feel and look thicker, until your hair is back to normal.
+They can help your hair feel and look thicker, until your hair is back to normal.
 Finally, some good news!

 - Oribe Shampoo for Magnificent Volume: The AAD also recommends the use of volumizing shampoos for postpartum hair loss, as it contains ingredients like protein that coat the hair, making it look fuller.
 It contains lupine protein and saw palmetto extract, which is known for its ability to balance your scalp, stimulate hair follicles for thicker locks